jaketreacher/docker-media-stack/docs/tutorial/using-images.md

 In order to mount a volume, we use the `-v` argument.
 Syntax: `-v host:container`

-This works the same as publishing a port – if the host isn't specified, it Docker will automatically assign one for you, as we just explored.
+This works the same as publishing a port – if the host isn't specified, Docker will automatically assign one for you, as we just explored.
 When mounting volumes, the host path must be absolute.

 ---